 Cloud computing supports sustainability by promoting efficient energy use and reducing the carbon footprint of IT operations.
 Major cloud providers operate energy-efficient data centers, utilizing advanced cooling techniques and renewable energy sources.

 While cloud computing offers numerous benefits, it is not without challenges and potential drawbacks.
+The disadvantages of cloud computing are:

-Businesses can face threats like data breaches and unauthorized access.
+Even though cloud services are getting more secure, they can face threats like data breaches and unauthorized access.
 Privacy issues may arise when data is stored in locations with different regulations.
 Even with encryption, data can be vulnerable during transmission.
 Users should also implement their protections, such as strong access controls and additional encryption.

 When organizations move their infrastructure to the cloud, they give up some control over their systems.
 Cloud providers manage hardware and software updates, which limits customization and direct intervention by internal IT teams.

-Cloud computing can create dependency on a single provider, making it hard to switch vendors or migrate data back to on-premise systems.
+Cloud computing can create dependency on a single cloud service provider, making it hard to switch vendors or migrate data back to on-premise systems.
 This vendor lock-in happens because each provider has unique APIs and services that are not easily transferable.
 Switching providers or moving data can be costly, time-consuming, and complex, often requiring significant effort to re-architect applications.

 While the pay-as-you-go model of cloud computing can lower upfront expenses, hidden costs can arise over time.
 For example, costs can quickly increase due to data transfer charges, storage overages, or scaling beyond initial estimates.
 Poor planning or lack of monitoring may lead to over-provisioning of resources, driving up costs unexpectedly.